moschiel/renode-lis2dw12-tutorial/README.md

 ### 4.3 Validate both reading styles

-`tests/auto_increment.resc` uses the same XYZ sample from section 3.
+`tests/auto_increment.resc` uses the same XYZ sample from tutorial section 3.
 It verifies that a disabled burst repeats `OUT_X_L`, individual reads still reconstruct all axes, and re-enabling the reset behavior restores the six-byte burst: